bhavana-holla/AI_maze_solver/README.md

 * It displays the maze as a grid where walls and paths are colored differently:
 - Walls: Black
 - Paths: White
-- Solution Path: Red
+- Solution Path: Red<br><br>

-*The solution path is drawn as a continuous line that connects the start and goal points.
+The solution path is drawn as a continuous line that connects the start and goal points.
 This gives a clear visual representation of the path taken.

 #### dfs(maze, start, goal):